If you immigrated to Canada, you need to show your Record of Landing to get your Old Age Pension.

 If you are missing one or two of these documents, IRCC will usually still process your application.
 However, the reason the documents are missing needs to be explained.
 You can also substitute other documents which are not on the list for your application to be processed.

-Changing the information on your Record of Landing
+Changing the information on your Record of Landing/COPR

 If you are a Canadian citizen, you should present your Canadian passport or other passport and Canadian citizenship certificate to the border officer when you enter Canada.

-Applying for a Record of Landing for someone who is deceased
+Applying for a Verification of Status for someone who is deceased

 Frequently people will apply for the IMM1000 of a parent or other family member who has died in order to obtain a passport or citizenship from another country from that parent.
 In order to get a replacement of the Record of Landing for someone who has passed away, you must be the executor of their estate with documentation to demonstrate this if the person has been deceased for fewer than 20 years.
 After a person has been deceased for 20 years, their Record of Landing becomes public record, and any person may apply for this document.